JavaScript is required

 Available on Prime Video in most regions.
 I'd put this at a solid B1 level because the teenage characters talk faster and use more colloquial expressions.

-Crime and detective series
+Detective and crime series

 Detective Montalbano (Il Commissario Montalbano)